Heading to Las Vegas? We share the best things to do in Vegas besides gamble, so you know what to see and do on your trip.

 Explore the hotels

-It may sound obvious but one of the best things to do in Vegas is to explore and enjoy the magnificently themed and over the top hotels.
-The south of the strip is home to New York New York, Luxor (the Egyptian themed resort), fairy tale resort Excalibur and Mandalay bay with its shark habitat.
+It may sound obvious but one of the best things to do in Vegas is to explore and enjoy the magnificently themed and over-the-top Vegas hotels.
+The south of the strip is home to New York, New York, Luxor (the Egyptian-themed resort), fairy tale resort Excalibur and Mandalay bay with its shark habitat.

 The Cosmopolitan, in the centre of the strip, is a favourite of mine; with its sweeping and impressive chandelier and crystal glittery objects everywhere.
 Spend some time visiting the Eiffel Tower in the Paris hotel followed by a viewing of the Bellagio fountains performance to music – just opposite the Paris hotel in the centre of the strip.

 For Hangover fans, head to Caesars Palace for its elaborate theming or watch the Volcano eruption at The Mirage on the north end of the strip.
 Another favourite of mine is The Venetian Hotel; it’s worth spending some time in its popular shopping area or taking a Gondola along the Venice-styled waterways.